Vic Hub funding extended for Gippsland Node

 Food & Fibre Gippsland, as the Vic Hub’s ‘Gippsland Node’, is one of the five partner organisations which have been delivering drought projects and championing drought innovation over the past few years.

-Recently, the Commonwealth’s Department of Agriculture, Fisheries and Forestry provided funding to extend the Vic Hub - Gippsland Node drought program.
+Recently, the Commonwealth’s Department of Agriculture, Fisheries and Forestry provided funding to extend the Vic Hub - Gippsland Node drought program until 2025.

 Our focus for these projects with GAgG during the next 12 months involves: